- Eligibility Conditions to Buy an HDB Resale Flat

 Ethnic Integration Policy (EIP)

 Buyers must also comply with the Ethnic Integration Policy (EIP) that specifies the percentage of ethnic groups in each block and neighbourhood.
-For each block, the maximum limit for Chinese, Malay and Indian/Others are set at 87%, 25% and 15% respectively.
+For each block, the maximum limits for Chinese, Malay and Indian/Others are set at 87%, 25% and 15% respectively.
 For the neighbourhood, they are specified at 84%, 22% and 12%.

 Singapore Permanent Resident (SPR) Quota